bitovi/funcunit/pages/features.md

 We were very careful while making these changes to not break the API.
 Any existing tests will still work, but will be less brittle when using Selenium and other automation tools.

+** There is actually one minor difference, which most users won't ever notice.
+It used to be that you could "cache" S objects and reuse them within callbacks.
+The query they represented would be re-run.
+In 3.2+ FuncUnit, this is no longer the case.
+Since S objects are just jQuery collections, synchronous queries need to be rerun by calling S again.

 ### Updated to latest QUnit

 The latest version of QUnit has a few nice features and an updated UI.